vuedoc/md/README.md

-# The vuedoc Markdown Documentation Generator
+# Vuedoc Markdown Documentation Generator

 Generate a Markdown Documentation for a Vue file